contactrika/dedo/README.md

 ## Installation

-Optional initial step: create a new conda environment with `conda create --name dedo python=3.8` and activate it with `conda activate dedo`.
-Conda is not strictly needed;
-alternatives like virtualenv can be used;
+Optional initial step: create a new conda environment with `conda create --name dedo python=3.7` and activate it with `conda activate dedo`.
+Conda is not strictly needed, _but python 3.7 is required_ as pybullet does not compile with numpy in python3.8. alternatives like virtualenv can be used;
 a direct install without using virtual environments is ok as well.